arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/datasheet/datasheet.md

 ### J2 Fins

 Between the main pins, there are smaller contacts (fins) that provide access to debugging capabilities.
+These test points can easily be accessed by inserting the board in a double row 1.27 mm/50 mil pitch male header.

 ![Nicla Family Bottom Fins](assets/nicla_bottom_fins.svg)